Skip to main content

 01 Group over individual

-Fully seated group cinema 20 to 150+ simultaneous visitors No individual headsets
+Fully seated group cinema 20 to 150+ simultaneous visitors Shared group cinema format

 "The pathway from presence to learning is indirect and conditional.
-Presence creates the conditions for learning — but those conditions must be channelled through appropriate instructional design."
+Presence creates the conditions for learning, but those conditions must be channeled through appropriate instructional design."

 Makransky & Petersen (2021), the Cognitive Affective Model of Immersive Learning (CAMIL), Educational Psychology Review.
 The 2019 Makransky, Terkildsen & Mayer study found that immersive richness without design strategies actually increased cognitive load and reduced learning outcomes.